Don’t miss our FREE daily newsletter

 Some rides and attractions are 4D, which combines three-dimensional technology with physical effects such as motion, vibration, scent, water, mist, smoke and wind.
 Universal Orlando is home to the Harry Potter and the Forbidden Journey attraction, which uses 4D special effects and three-dimensional media.
 Harry Potter and the Escape from Gringotts is another 3D and 4D attraction at Universal Orlando.
 The resort also boasts Transformers: The Ride-3D.

 The Amazing Adventures of Spider-Man is a motion-based three-dimensional dark ride at Universal Orlando and Universal Studios Japan.
-In 2022, the Osaka-based park featured a Jujutsu Kaisen-themed 4D attraction as part of its collaboration with the Japanese manga series.
+In 2022, the Osaka-based park also featured a Jujutsu Kaisen-themed 4D attraction as part of its collaboration with the Japanese manga series.
 The theatre attraction immersed visitors in the world of Jujutsu Kaisen through special effects and three-dimensional technology.

 Get the latest attractions industry news direct to your inbox, every day.